AY2526S1-CS2103T-T15-2/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to view contacts by NRIC substring
+1. User requests to view contacts by NRIC
-2.  iCon shows a list contacts that matches the NRIC substring given
+2.  iCon shows a list contacts that matches the NRIC exactly

     Use case ends.